contacto@vag-global.com

 Introduction

-The Labor Inspection Court of the National Superintendence of Labor Inspection (SUNAFIL) issued Resolution No. 405-2024-SUNAFIL/TFL-First Chamber, which resolves the appeal for review filed by Banco BBVA Peru.
-This appeal was filed in response to an economic sanction imposed for not renewing the contract of a pregnant worker, an infraction considered as “very serious” in the framework of labor relations.
+The SUNAFIL (Superintendencia Nacional de Fiscalización Laboral – National Superintendence of Labor Inspection) issued Resolution No. 405-2024-SUNAFIL/TFL-First Chamber, which resolves the appeal for review filed by Banco BBVA Peru.
+This appeal was filed in response to an economic sanction imposed for not renewing the contract of a pregnant worker, an infraction considered “very serious” in the labor framework.

-The case originated with an inspection order issued by the Intendencia Regional del Cusco, which sought to verify compliance with social and labor regulations.
-During the investigation, it was found that Banco BBVA Peru did not renew the contract of a pregnant worker, which, according to the respective authority, contravened Article 6 of Law No. 30709.
+The case originated due to an inspection order issued by the Regional Intendency of Cusco to verify compliance with social and labor regulations.
+The investigation displayed that Banco BBVA Peru did not renew the contract of a pregnant worker, which, according to the respective authority, contravened Article 6 of Law No. 30709.
 This law prohibits the dismissal or non-renewal of contracts for reasons related to pregnancy or breastfeeding.

-BBVA Peru argued in its appeal for review that the non-renewal of the contract was not related to the employee’s pregnancy, but to objective reasons, such as poor performance and customer complaints.
-They also pointed out that the worker was reinstated in her job by court order, which remedied any alleged infringement.
+BBVA Peru argued in its appeal for review that it did not renew the contract for objective reasons, such as poor performance and customer complaints.
+It also pointed out that the worker was reinstated in her job by court order, which remedied any alleged infringement.

 The bank’s main points of defense included:

-• Causal Nexus: The non-renewal of the contract was not linked to the pregnancy, as the contract was renewed during the state of gestation in May 2021.
+• Causal Nexus: The non-renewal of the contract was not related to the pregnancy, as the renewal was during the state of gestation in May 2021.

 • Substantiation: The worker was reinstated in her position through a court ruling, which, according to the bank, remedied the breach.

-• Violation of the principle of typicality: They argued that the sanctioned infraction does not comply with Law No. 30709, whose main purpose is to prohibit discrimination in remuneration, not specifically protection during pregnancy.
+• Violation of the typicality principle: They argued that the sanctioned infraction does not comply with Law No. 30709, which principally prohibits discrimination in remuneration, not specifically protection during pregnancy.

 The ruling underlines the importance of administrative acts, especially in sanctioning procedures.
-It also highlights that the reinstatement of a female worker, by court order, may have an impact on the assessment of labor violations related to protection during pregnancy.
+It also highlights that the reinstatement of a female worker by court order may affect the assessment of labor violations related to protection during pregnancy.

-The case also makes it clear that penalties for labor infractions related to protection during pregnancy may have an impact on the assessment of labor infractions related to pregnancy protection.
+The case also clarifies that penalties for labor infractions related to protection during pregnancy may affect the assessment of labor infractions related to pregnancy protection.